Martin-Alexander/activerecord-temporal/README.md

 As applications mature, changing business requirements become increasingly complicated by the need to handle historical data.
 You might need to:

-- Update subscriptions plans, but retain existing subscribers' original payment schedules
+- Update subscription plans, but retain existing subscribers' original payment schedules
 - Allow users to see information as it was before their view permission was revoked
 - Understand why generated financial reports have changed recently
 - Restore erroneously updated data